Auerilas/ecopy/docs/source/ordination.rst

 			If False (default), plots the row coordinates as points and the principle axes of each column as arrows.
 If True, plots the column coordinates as points and the principle components of each row as arrows.

 		xax: integer
-			Specifies which PC axis to plot on the x-axis
+			Specifies which PC axis to plot on the x-axis.

 		yax: integer
-			Specifies which PC axis to plot on the y-axis
+			Specifies which PC axis to plot on the y-axis.

 		obsNames: [True | False]
 			Denotes whether to plot a scatterplot of points (False) or to actually show the names of the observations, as taken from the DataFrame index (True).